-Clinical Instructor: Please indicate Y es or NO: Do you have any concerns regarding ng this student's safety awareness/practice?
-Yes No If yes- please describe: rns regarding the student's progress towards outlined in the course syllabus for this Yes No If Yes, Please describe- Would you like the DCE to contact you regarding this student?
-Yes No If yes- please provide best phone i number- Student Signature: CI Signature: Date:
+Clinical Instructor: Please indicate Yes or NO:

+Do you have any concerns regarding this student's safety awareness/practice?

+If yes- please describe:

+Do you have any significant concerns performance goals and objectives ou s No

+experience? ·

+If Yes, Please describe-

+Would you like the DCE to contact yo ou regarding this student?
+Ye s No

+If yes- please provide best phone nur mber-

+Student Signature: CI Signature: Date: